Reference / WeakReference

 }

-The Repository struct below is easy to create #[napi] Class around it, because it doesn't contains any lifetime in the definition.
+The Repository struct below is easy to create a #[napi] Class around, because it doesn't contain any lifetime in the definition.

-With Reference API, you can create a 'static lifetime struct, which means the created struct will life as long as you can access it in your Rust code.
+With the Reference API, you can create a 'static lifetime struct, which means the created struct will live as long as you can access it in your Rust code.

 Like the Env and This, the Reference is injected into parameters of #[napi] functions.